 BERNIE: I started fishing as a little tyke, but grew up in a family that didn’t have much outdoor experience.
 My dad saw the passion in me and helped me get hooked up with some men in our church who took me fishing and it kinda snowballed from there.
 I got involved in competitive fishing in the early 1990’s and then started the Iowa Walleye Tournament Trail in 1994.
 We had about 20 boats at the first event, but by 2003, we were the Grand National

 Walleye Cup with 42 events in 8 states and 1200 anglers fishing with us.
 I had four trucks and trailers, seven employees and in 2004 I signed Gander Mountain to what at the time was probably the largest sponsorship contract

 in walleye fishing.
 I still fish a few local events, but I am no longer fishing or running walleye tournaments.
-I am a co-director of a large multispecies event in the Brainerd lakes are that is a fundraiser for Teen Challenge drug and alcohol treatment centers.
-We raise about a quarter million dollars a year on this one-day tournament.
+I am a co-director of a large multispecies event in the Brainerd lakes area that is a fundraiser for Teen Challenge drug and alcohol treatment centers.
+We raise about a quarter-million dollars a year on this one-day tournament.
 I actually have the most fun fishing a Wednesday night bass league with my wife as a partner.

 BASSIN’ USA: If you had to choose only one fishing lure to take with you on a bass fishing trip, which one would you choose and why?

 BERNIE: Boy I hate to think of only taking on lure, but I have a lot of experience with a spinnerbait and that’s my go-to bait so I suppose that would be it.